nicolasochem/tzip/proposals/tzip-16/tzip-16.md

-This is a compound URI, the *host* must be understood as the SHA256 hash in hexadecimal format (preceded by `0x` as in Michelson) of the resource being pointed at by the path of the URI.
+This is a compound URI, the *host* must be understood as the SHA256 hash in hexadecimal format (preceded by `0x` as in Michelson) of the resource being pointed at by the path of the URI (which should be percent-encoded to avoid ambiguity with `/` characters).

 Example: